AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 | Should typically use a “native” OAuth2 client (Register a thick client) | May use a “confidential” OAuth2 client (Register a portal or science gateway) |
 | Must use a “confidential” OAuth2 client | (Register a service account) |

-### Registering and Running a User App in Globus Auth (taken from https://globus-sdk-python.readthedocs.io/en/stable/user_guide/getting_started/register_app.html)
+### Registering User App in Globus Auth (taken from https://globus-sdk-python.readthedocs.io/en/stable/user_guide/getting_started/register_app.html)
 A user app is a script that you would create for other users to run.
 The user would authenticate using their own credentials, and their permissions would be determined by the policies applicable to their own account.
 For example, if a user tried to run the script but did not have the permissions to read and/or write from a given collection, then they would be unable to run the script successfully.

-#### Registering a User App
 In order for a "real" user to run your script, we will need to register a user app with appropriate scopes.
 The procedure for doing this is as follows:

 1. Navigate to the Globus [Developer Site](https://app.globus.org/settings/developers) - also accessible under "Settings" in the web app.